RobertPBlacha/C-Adventures/RSA-in-C/README.md

 Larges can be displayed with `displayLargeNum(large *l)`, which will print out the large in hex.
 All larges will be printed with a leading null 4 bytes, which is meant to show that there will always be more space to add to the large.

 ### Storing the Values and Memory Efficiency
 I store the values of a Large using a continuous array of unsigned integers which can be thought of as the digits of the large.
 I do this because they are the largest values I can atomically multiply with having their results stored in an unsigned long, which is useful for later methods.
 I also store the number of digits in each Large, which is useful for indexing the digits.
-I try to automatically resize Larges to prevent them from taking up memory when they don't have to using the smartResize function.
-One can call the smartResize function directly if they suspect a Large is taking up too much memory, providing it only the large as input.
+I try to automatically resize Larges to prevent them from taking up memory when they don't have to using the `smartResize(large *)` function.
+One can call the `smartResize(large *)` function directly if they suspect a Large is taking up too much memory, providing it only the large as input.

 ### Larges-Primitive Operations
 #### Mathematical Operations